 11.2.3.2 The following rules will also be applied.

-Forced induction engines are subject to an equivalency factor of 1.7 except as detailed in 11.2.2f.i.
+Forced induction engines are subject to an equivalency factor of 1.7:1.

 Rotary engines are subject to an equivalency factor of 2.0.

 11.2.4 Presentation:

 At the start of each free practice, qualifying session or race, the cars must be presented to a high standard and must be clean and in good order.
 The Championship Organisers reserve the right to forbid cars not meeting this requirement from taking part.